Colombia and Peru Tours & Trips

 A 15-day adventure connects Bogota's Gold Museum to Marasha Natural Reserve's nocturnal wildlife.
 The Amazon rainforest reveals its secrets, pink dolphins grace Tarapoto Lakes, and Cartagena's UNESCO-listed walls tell colonial tales.
 Luxury accommodations at Aloft Bogota and Irotama Santa Marta enhance indigenous Ticuna cultural experiences.

-No departure dates availableDuration 15 days Destinations Bogota, Leticia, Puerto Narino, Marasha National Park, Cartagena, Islas del Rosario, Santa Marta, Tayrona National Park, Medellin, GuatapeSee all destinations Age Range 8 to 80 year olds Operator Muvon Travel Colombia's Coffee Triangle UNESCO site showcases traditional haciendas in Pereira and Calarcá.
+No departure dates availableDuration 15 days Destinations Bogota, Leticia, Puerto Narino, Marasha National Park, Cartagena, Islas del Rosario, Santa Marta, Tayrona National Park, Medellin, GuatapeSee all destinations Age Range Ages 8+ Operator Muvon Travel Colombia's Coffee Triangle UNESCO site showcases traditional haciendas in Pereira and Calarcá.
 The colonial splendor of Cartagena leads to Peru's Sacred Valley, featuring Pisac's vibrant market and an overnight stay at Machu Picchu.
 Local flavors shine through 15 breakfasts and 7 dinners, including a special evening at Lima's Larco Herrera Museum.

-No departure dates availableDuration 16 days Destinations Bogota, Pereira, Cocora Valley, Salento, Filandia, Medellin, Cartagena, Lima, Cusco, Sacred ValleySee all destinations Age Range up to 80 year olds Operator Globus Four days of Amazon wonders begin in Leticia, featuring unique treehouse stays at Tanimboca Natural Reserve.
+No departure dates availableDuration 16 days Destinations Bogota, Pereira, Cocora Valley, Salento, Filandia, Medellin, Cartagena, Lima, Cusco, Sacred ValleySee all destinations Age Range All Ages Welcome Operator Globus Four days of Amazon wonders begin in Leticia, featuring unique treehouse stays at Tanimboca Natural Reserve.
 Peru's Marasha Natural Reserve offers floating Maloka experiences, while Puerto Nariño provides pink dolphin encounters.
 Traditional Peruvian Amazon cuisine accompanies intimate wildlife viewing across both countries.

-No departure dates availableDuration 4 days Destinations Leticia, Marasha National Park, Puerto Narino Age Range 19 to 70 year olds Operated in English, Spanish Operator Colreservas Sas
+No departure dates availableDuration 4 days Destinations Leticia, Marasha National Park, Puerto Narino Age Range Ages 19+ Operated in English, Spanish Operator Colreservas Sas

 What our customers ask about Colombia and Peru Tours & Trips